dipanjank/docker-keras/Readme.md

 You should see an output similar to above.

-# Install Jupyter, Keras and TensorFlow in Container
+# Install Anaconda, Keras and TensorFlow in Container

 Build the ``keras-jupyter`` image using the ``docker-compose.yml`` in this project.
 It extends the official NVIDIA Cuda 10.1 runtime image (with CUDA and CUDNN pre-installed) by installing Anaconda3 and then adds the GPU builds of